Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

 # Log Processing (aka Event Log Processing)

 ## Summary
 Log processing involves retrieving logs in sequential order and doing something with them.
+What you do with them is up to you!
 The idea is that plug in your own functionality to handle the relevant event logs whilst Nethereum looks after the navigation, retrieval, decoding and progress monitoring.

 ### What it's good for!
 The processing components are primarily designed for longer running processes, where an app/process/thread/service is dedicated to continually retrieving logs.
 It provides the scaffolding for a dedicated process which allows developers to easily plug in the required handling code.